-U.S. Agency for International Development (USAID) released a comprehensive evaluation policy in January 2011 at http://www.usaid.gov/evaluation:
+U.S. Agency for International Development (USAID) updated its evaluation policy in October 2016. http://www.usaid.gov/evaluation/policy

-U.S. Corporation for National and Community Service Evidence Exchange provides an online repository of research, independent evaluations of its projects, and resources for planning, implementing and using evaluations at http://www.nationalservice.gov/impact-our-nation/evidence-exchange.
+U.S. Corporation for National and Community Service Evidence Exchange provides its evaluation policy and online repository of research, independent evaluations of its projects and resources at http://www.nationalservice.gov/impact-our-nation/evidence-exchange.

 - Food and Nutrition Service, Office of Policy Support, http://www.fns.usda.gov/research-and-analysis, provides agency research and evaluation

 reports, description of demonstration and grant projects, and other resources.

 - Economic Research Service, provides economic information and research to inform public and private decision making on economic and policy issues involving food, farming, natural resources, and rural development. http://www.ers.usda.gov.

 - Policy and Program Studies Service (PPSS) provides links to its educational policy analyses and program evaluations. http://www2.ed.gov/about/offices/list/opepd/ppss/index.html